It sounds strange, but sometimes threat groups in the dark web want to be seen.

 LAPSUS$’ Telegram channel provided information that helped better understand the group’s methods and operation.
 For example, initial reports that LAPSUS$ was a ransomware gang were proved false when LAPSUS$ itself stated on their channel “we said it was a ransom, not a ransomWARE”.
 Security researchers subsequently classified LAPSUS$ as a data extortion actor – one which breaches corporate networks, exfiltrates sensitive data and demands a ransom in return for not leaking the information online.

 Meanwhile, DarkSide’s communication with its affiliates stated the “rules” of the program, with the group forbidding its partners from targeting certain industries, including healthcare, funeral services, education, public sector and non-profits, for “ethical” reasons.
-Those watching closely at the time might have spotted a warning sign that attacks were going to escalate when in March 2021 – approximately one month before the initial compromise of Colonial Pipeline – it announced a change to its affiliate program on the forum Exploit, removing layers of “bureaucracy” and allowing its affiliates to “make calls” without asking the ransomware operators.
+Those watching closely at the time might have spotted a warning sign that attacks were going to escalate when in March 2021 – approximately one month before the initial compromise of Colonial Pipeline – it announced a change to its affiliate program on the Exploit Forum, removing layers of “bureaucracy” and allowing its affiliates to “make calls” without asking the ransomware operators.

 This demonstrates the opportunity presented by threat actors’ need to communicate.
 Monitoring these conversations and messages on the deep and dark web allows organizations to build a profile of their adversaries, to better understand their tactics, techniques and procedures.
 They can use this pre-attack intelligence to inform their cybersecurity strategy, building their defenses on a more accurate understanding of the threats they are facing.